James Dean: Early career

-Proud of these accomplishments, Dean referred to the Actors Studio in a 1952 letter to his family as "the greatest school of the theater.
+Proud of his progress, Dean described the Actors Studio in a 1952 letter to his family as "the greatest school of the theater.
 It houses great people like Marlon Brando, Julie Harris, Arthur Kennedy, Mildred Dunnock, Eli Wallach...
 Very few get into it ...
 It is the best thing that can happen to an actor.
 I am one of the youngest to belong."
+At the Studio, he became close friends with Carroll Baker, with whom he later co‑starred in Giant (1956).
+Dean made only one solo presentation there.
+During the critique session that followed, Strasberg sharply criticized his performance of a scene adapted from Barnaby Conrad's bullfighting novel Matador.
+Dean stormed out and, although he continued attending classes, he never again submitted work for Strasberg's critiques.

-There, he was classmates and close friends with Carroll Baker, alongside whom he later starred in Giant (1956).
-Dean's career picked up, and he performed in further episodes of such early 1950s television shows as Kraft Television Theatre, Robert Montgomery Presents, The United States Steel Hour, Danger, and General Electric Theater.
-One early role, for the CBS series Omnibus in the episode "Glory in the Flower," saw Dean portraying the type of disaffected youth he later portrayed in Rebel Without a Cause (1955).
-This summer 1953 program featured the song "Crazy Man, Crazy," one of the first dramatic TV programs to feature rock and roll.
+Dean's career accelerated as he appeared in additional early‑1950s television programs, including Kraft Television Theatre, Robert Montgomery Presents, The United States Steel Hour, Danger, and General Electric Theater.
+In one early role, for the CBS series Omnibus in the episode "Glory in the Flower," he portrayed a disaffected youth similar to the character he would later play in Rebel Without a Cause (1955).
+The summer 1953 broadcast featured the song "Crazy Man, Crazy," making it one of the first dramatic television programs to include rock and roll.

-Positive reviews for Dean's 1954 theatrical role as Bachir, a pandering homosexual North African houseboy, in an adaptation of André Gide's book The Immoralist (1902), led to calls from Hollywood.
-During the production of The Immoralist, Dean had an affair with actress Geraldine Page.
-Angelica Page said of their relationship, "According to my mother, their affair went on for three-and-a-half months.
-In many ways, my mother never really got over Jimmy.
-It was not unusual for me to go to her dressing room through the years, obviously many years after Dean was gone, and find pictures of him taped up on her mirror.
-My mother never forgot about Jimmy—never.
-I believe they were artistic soul mates."
-Page remained friends with Dean until his death and kept a number of personal mementos from the play—including several drawings by him.
+Dean received strong reviews for his 1954 stage performance as Bachir, a pandering homosexual North African houseboy, in an adaptation of André Gide's 1902 novel The Immoralist (1902).
+The acclaim led to a call from Hollywood director Elia Kazan.
+During the production, according to actress Geraldine Page's daughter Angelica, Dean had an affair with her mother.